APEX: Asynchronous Parallel CPU-GPU Execution for Online LLM Inference on Constrained GPUs: Background and Motivation

+Among existing hybrid approaches, NEO’s Asymmetric Pipelining is the most advanced attempt at CPU--GPU coordination, yet it exposes key limitations when applied to decode-intensive workloads.
+To clarify why current solutions fall short and to motivate our design, we analyze these challenges in detail.

+The Asymmetric Pipelining technique addresses GPU memory limits by offloading decode-phase attention and KV cache storage to the CPU.
+As illustrated in Figure~\ref{fig:asymmetric_pipeline}, NEO forms two concurrent sub-batches: one that runs both GPU and CPU requests (prefill, GPU decoding, and CPU decoding) and another that processes only CPU decoding.
+This strategy seeks to expand effective GPU batch sizes by leveraging abundant CPU memory while retaining compute-intensive operations on the GPU.

+NEO's scheduler attempts to balance workloads by enforcing that GPU computation time exceed CPU attention time, ensuring the GPU remains the primary bottleneck rather than the CPU.
+However, this balancing constraint becomes difficult to satisfy in decode-intensive workloads due to three key factors:

-\mytitle{Impact of Batch Splitting on Linear Operations} A key observation from our profiling (illustrated in Figure~\ref{fig:profiling_results}) is that the GPU computation time for linear operations ($T_{glinear}$ -- e.g., Q, K, V, O projections, FFNs) remains relatively stable for the smaller batch sizes typical in decode-only phases (e.g., batch size < 256).
-Furthermore, GPUs benefit from processing decode requests in a single, larger batch to maximize utilization.
-Asymmetric Pipelining, by its design, splits an incoming decode batch into two smaller sub-batches to facilitate its pipeline (Figure~\ref{fig:asymmetric_pipeline}).
-Consequently, the GPU executes linear operations twice per effective cycle (once for each sub-batch).
-This splitting often leads to a near doubling of the total time spent on these linear operations compared to processing the original batch monolithically on the GPU, negating potential benefits from parallelism.
+\mytitle{Impact of Batch Splitting on Linear Operations} Our profiling (Figure~\ref{fig:profiling_results}) shows GPU linear operation time remains stable for token counts under 256.
+In decode phases, where each request processes one token per iteration, typical batch sizes fall within this range.
+GPUs achieve best utilization when processing decode requests in a single batch.
+However, Asymmetric Pipelining splits incoming batches into two sub-batches, forcing the GPU to execute linear operations twice per cycle.
+This duplication often doubles the time spent on linear operations compared to monolithic processing, negating potential parallelism benefits.

-\mytitle{Pipeline Underutilization} Our experiments further indicate that with Asymmetric Pipelining in decode-only workloads, the first sub-batch in the pipeline (intended for GPU-centric work and prefill) often contains few or no CPU-offloaded requests that could run in parallel on the CPU during that stage.
-If prefill is absent, this sub-batch may be lightly loaded overall, leading to pipeline underutilization or "bubbles."
-This occurs due to inefficiencies in achieving consistent overlap when the workload does not naturally fit the two-sub-batch structure designed for mixed prefill-decode loads, diminishing the potential gains from CPU offloading.